Nishantsingh11/Bookingapp/readme.md

 ## Acknowledgments

 - This project was created as a simple movie booking system for educational purposes.
-- Special thanks to [OpenAI](https://openai.com) for providing the GPT-3 model that generated this readme template.

 Feel free to contribute to this project or use it as a starting point for your own movie booking system.
 Enjoy booking your favorite movies!